robinbryce/merkle-mountain-range-proofs/draft-ietf-scitt-merkle-mountain-range.md

 All numbers are unsigned 64 bit integers.
 The maximum height of a single tree is 64.

-Were a tree to accept a new addition once every 10 mili seconds, it would take roughly 4.6 million milenia to over flow.
+Were a tree to accept a new addition once every 10 milliseconds, it would take roughly 4.6 million milenia to over flow.

 Should a system exist that can extend a tree fast enough for this to be a limitation, the same advantages that make MMR's convenient to work with also accrue to combinations of trees.